markstock/estOLS/README.md

 Here's how to do that.

 ## How to get help
-Go to Issues, just below the title bar on this page, and ask your question.
+Go to [Issues](https://github.com/markstock/estOLS/issues) (just below the title bar on this page), and "create an issue."

 ## Thanks
-Thanks to the writers of Eigen3 for their thorough matrix mathematics package.
+Thanks to the writers of Eigen3 for their excellent matrix mathematics package.